What is the IVF Process?

 Finally, the transfer catheter is loaded with your embryos.
 During the transfer, your REI will insert a small catheter through the cervix and into the uterus.
 Once the catheter is in the correct place, your REI will push the embryo into the uterus with a small puff of air.
 The procedure is guided visually by ultrasound.

-Once the embryos have been transferred, your doctor will slowly remove the catheter to prevent the uterus from contracting.
+Once the embryos have been transferred, your provider will slowly remove the catheter to prevent the uterus from contracting.
 Because the embryo is invisible to the naked eye, your embryologist will check the catheter under a microscope to make sure the embryo was released.

 Embryo Transfer Follow Up